Emma Chamberlain’s Style Didn’t Evolve—It Got More Selective (And It Shows Up in Her Home)

 And that shift didn’t happen on its own.

-Her work with Jared Ellner marks the turning point.
+Her work with stylist Jared Ellner marks a clear turning point.
 Before that, her style leaned layered and exploratory.
 With him, the approach tightens, focusing on cut, proportion, and pieces that carry a look without help.

 Her Home Feels the Same Way Her Outfits Do